MystenLabs/sui/sdk/typescript/src/bcs/README.md

 ### Working with primitive types

 To deserialize data, use a `MoveBCS.de(type: string, data: string)`.
-Type parameter is a name of the type, data is a BCS encoded as HEX.
+Type parameter is a name of the type; data is a BCS encoded as hex.

 ```js
 // MoveBCS has a set of built ins: